 - Visitors are seated in the room at 11.40am and if any returned Chamber tickets become available, these are issued to visitors in number order.

 Booking tickets through your MSP

-Tickets are also available for constituents to request from their MSP.
+Tickets may also be available for constituents to request from their MSPs.
 You can find out who your MSPs are (constituency and regional MSPs) and how to contact them by typing your postcode into the search box on the homepage.